mmmirrra/mmmirrra.github.io/_posts/2024-02-27-Algorithm-concept.markdown

 // 알고리즘의 조건 : (입출력, 명확성, 유한성, 유효성) + (실용적 관점에서의 효율성)
 - Limitations of computers : Depending on the existence of an Algorithm, if an Algorithm does not exist, it cannot be implemented as a computer.
 - Computer science : A study to solve a given problem using computers.
 Problem solving procedures / methods are needed to solve problems.
-- Computer science == Algorithm science : Limitations of Algorithm, Analysis of Algorithm, Development of Algorithm, Execution of Algorithm, Communication between Algorithms, Representation of Algorithm
+- Computer science == Algorithm science : Limitations of Algorithm, Analysis of Algorithm, Development of Algorithm, Run of Algorithm, Communication between Algorithms, Representation of Algorithm
 - Algorithm concept : Problem solving procedures / methods == a step-by-step list of instructions to follow in order to solve a given problem or calculate a function
 - Conditions of Algorithm : (Input / Output, Clarity, Finiteness, Effectiveness) + (Efficiency from a practical point of view)